ploomber/jupysql/doc/connecting.md

 ```
 ## Conclusion

-In this tutorial demonstrated how to leverage the power of SQL Magic in Jupyter Notebooks for connecting to and interacting with databases.
+This tutorial demonstrated how to leverage the power of JupySQL in Jupyter Notebooks for connecting to and interacting with databases.
 We covered key aspects such as:

 - Connection strings for different databases following SQLAlchemy URL standards.
 - Connecting to databases using the %sql magic command.